Start your healing today>>

 Leaving home and starting college can also lead to feelings of loneliness and isolation.
 Many students find it difficult to make new friends or adapt to living in a dorm room with strangers.
 Homesickness is another challenge that many students face, especially if they’re far from home for the first time.
 These feelings of isolation can exacerbate underlying mental health issues, such as depression or social anxiety.

 The pressure to fit in and form new social connections can be overwhelming.
 This sense of isolation can increase the risk of developing mental health challenges if not addressed.
 It is important for students to be proactive in seeking support and building a healthy social network.
-Cognitive-Behavioral Therapy (CBT) in Boston is one option that can help students better manage feelings of loneliness and isolation.
+Cognitive-Behavioral Therapy in Boston is one option that can help students better manage feelings of loneliness and isolation.

 Signs of Metal Health Issues for Students